statecharts/statecharts.github.io/what-is-a-statechart.md

 The primary feature of statecharts is that states can be organized in a _hierarchy_:  A statechart is a [state machine](what-is-a-state-machine.html) where each state in the state machine may define its own _subordinate_ state machines, called _substates_.
 Those states can again define substates.

-Here's an example of a state in a state machine, with some extra "substates":
+Here's an example of a state in a state machine, with some extra features:

 ![A state with some substates](on-off-delayed-exit-1-zoomed.svg)

+* The state is called "D"
+* E and F are substates
+* E even has a substate G
+* "entry" and "exit" actions are mentioned

 When the state machine enters this state _D_ it also starts the state machine within it.
 The _initial state_ of this machine inside _D_ is in fact _E_ so it _enters_ _E_ too.
 And since _E_ has a single substate _G_, it is also _entered_.